KevRyan2/cordova-plugin-health/README.md

 - endDate: {type: Date}, end date to which he new data ends
 - dataType: {type: a String}, the data type
 - value: {type: a number or an Object}, the value, depending on the actual data type.
 In the case of activity, the value must be set as the activity name.
+- sourceName: {type: String}, the source that produced this data.
+In iOS this is ignored and set automatically to the name of your app.
 - sourceBundleId: {type: String}, the complete package of the source that produced this data.
 In Android, if not specified, it's assigned to the package of the App.
 In iOS this is ignored and set automatically to the bundle id of the app.
 - successCallback: {type: function}, called if all OK
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem